Kobete – A Sephardic recipe from our Israeli family. Similar to Turkish kobete, but made with a filling of meat, tomatoes, potatoes and pine nuts.

 You will also need: 9x13 inch glass baking dish, baking sheet, nonstick skillet, large mixing bowl, clean kitchen towel, pastry brush

-- Defrost puff pastry.
+Make sure your ingredients are prepared, diced and measured out before you begin.
+Take the puff pastry out of the freezer to defrost (usually takes 30-45 minutes).
 Place a rack in the lower part of the oven and place baking sheet on it.
-Preheat oven and baking sheet to 425 degrees F.
+Preheat oven and baking sheet to 425 degrees F. While the puff pastry defrosts, prepare the filling using the following steps.

-- Slice the tomatoes in half horizontally and squeeze them firmly over the sink to remove excess juice.
-Dice the tomatoes, place them in a colander, and sprinkle them with 2 tsp of sugar and 1 tsp salt.
+Place diced tomatoes in a colander and sprinkle them with 2 tsp of sugar and 1/2 tsp salt.
 Let them sit while you prepare your other ingredients.

-- Warm 2 tbsp. oil in a large nonstick skillet.
+Warm 2 tbsp. oil in a large nonstick skillet.
 Sauté the onion for about 5 minutes until it begins to soften.
 Add minced garlic and sauté for another minute until aromatic.
 Mix in the diced potatoes.
-Cover the pan and let the potatoes cook for 8 minutes, stirring every 2 minutes, until the potatoes start to get tender.
+Cover the pan and let the potatoes cook for 8 minutes, stirring every 2 minutes, until the potatoes start to get tender and onion turns golden.
 If the potatoes begin to stick, add a little water to the skillet and continue stirring to loosen them.

-- After 8 minutes, pour the potatoes and onion mixture into a large mixing bowl and set aside.
+After 8 minutes, pour the potato and onion mixture into a large mixing bowl and set aside.

 - If you’re using pine nuts, toast them for a few minutes in a small skillet.